ThePerfectStrangers/TechnicalDocumentation/README.md

   * If 48V Phantom Power is required
   * Other notes related to the input channel

 48V phantom power and gain control are managed on stage by the band's IEM mixing rig.
-All channels are targetd for a gain of -18.5.
+All channels are targeted for a gain of -18.5.
 A split is used to send a line-level signal to FOH.
 More information can be found below regarding the split.

 ## Full Band